HIPAA certification

 Pick team rollout when managers need visibility

-For clinics, vendors, and healthcare teams that need seat management, repeatable annual training, and one place to see who has completed what.
+For clinics, vendors, and healthcare teams that need seat management, assignments, and one place to see who has completed what.

 Best for a broader program